 When to go on a beach holiday

-Our beach holiday destinations in Kenya, Tanzania, Seychelles, Mozambique and Mauritius are generally considered year-round destinations, while the December to March months are the best time for a beach holiday in Cape Town and the rest of South Africa,.
+Our beach holiday destinations in Kenya, Tanzania, Seychelles, Mozambique, and Mauritius are generally considered year-round destinations, while the December to March months is the best time for a beach holiday in Cape Town and the rest of South Africa,

 Africa Travel Advice